angarsky/diveintopython/learn/classes/variables.md

 ## Class Variables vs Instance Variables

 Variables, attributes, and properties are essential elements of any programming language.
-In Python, classes are used to define objects, and each object has its own set of attributes.
-Two types of variables can be defined in a Python class: class variables and instance variables.
+Classes are used to define objects, and each object has its own set of attributes.
+Two types of variables can be defined in a class: class variables and instance variables.

 ### Class Variables